zyrolasting/denxi/README.md

 ## Wait, we already have `raco pkg`

-Yes, and it's fine. `zcpkg` draws different boundaries on what constitutes a package, and how it impacts a surrounding system.
+Yes, and it's fine. `zcpkg` complements `raco pkg`, and is not meant to provide redundant functionality.

 To borrow [Sam Boyer's terms][boyer], `raco pkg` is an **Language Package Manager**, or LPM.
 It fetches and builds packages of Racket source code. `raco pkg` further presumes that Racket packages define at least one collection to include in a Racket installation, which creates scenarios specific to Racket.

-However, a Racket program is not fully "contextualized" (for lack of a better term) until it is launched.
-To customize around things like package conflicts or search paths, you need to create custom executables and/or tethered Racket installations.
-The fact that package conflicts might call for that kind of work served as the primary motivation for this project.
+For example, a conflict in collection paths can force a user to create a custom configuration for Racket.
+These custom configurations are difficult to manage if you intend to use several conflicting packages at once.

-I wondered what would happen if a Racket package defined zero collections (The command `zcpkg` is short for "Zero-Collection Package").
+The command `zcpkg` is short for "Zero-Collection Package," which means it manages packages under the assumption they define no collections.
 Removing collections from the equation severs the relationship between an arbitrary group of files and a Racket installation.
 Meaning, you cannot directly target these files using `raco setup` or collection paths.
+The benefit is that you are free to integrate the files as you wish.
 For that reason, `zcpkg` concerns itself with (re)producing files as a **Project/Application Dependency Manager**, or PDM.
 System-level dependencies matter too, but they are out of scope for this section.
-All you need to know now is that `zcpkg` handles cases to compliment `raco pkg`.

 [boyer]: https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527